Qucs/qucs-help/source/Intro.rst

 1.2 Qucs-0.0.18 Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A block diagram showing the main analogue modelling and simulation functions of the Qucs-0.0.18 package is illustrated in Figure 1.
-For convenience, including easy identification, blocks with  similar modelling or similar simulation functions have been coded with identical colours, for example dark red indicates the qucsator analogue simulation engine and dark green major component and device modelling tools.
+For convenience, particularly easy identification, blocks with  similar modelling or similar simulation functions have been coded with identical colours, for example dark red indicates the GUI and qucsator analogue simulation engine and dark green major component and device modelling tools.
 The direction of the flow of data between blocks are also shown with directed arrows.
 Central to the operation of the Qucs-0.0.18 package is the Qucs graphical user interface (GUI), the qucsator simulation engine and a post simulation data processing feature (indicated by the yellow block in Figure 1) for the extraction of device and circuit parameters and the visualisation of simulated signal waveforms.
-Light blue blocks in Figure 1 identify the well known Octave numerical analysis package ( https://www.gnu.org/software/octave/ ).
-Qucs employs Octave for additional post simulation data processing and waveform visualisation plus an experimental circuit simulation process where qucsator and Octave undertake cooperative transient circuit simulation.
+Cyan blocks in Figure 1 identify the well known Octave numerical analysis package ( https://www.gnu.org/software/octave/ ).
+Qucs employs Octave for additional post simulation data processing and waveform visualisation plus an experimental circuit simulation process where qucsator and Octave undertake cooperative transient circuit simulation (cyan coloured blocks).
 The single light brown block in Figure 1 represents the ASCO optimisation package which is used by Qucs for determining circuit component values and device parameters which result in specific circuit performance criteria.

 Readers who are not familiar with the basic operation and use of the Qucs GUI, circuit simulator and output processing routines should consult the "Qucs-Help" document before proceeding further with this more advanced document.